 Clinical supervisors are in the role of over-seeing the direct counseling work of the students with clients on site.
 In this role, they typically focus on the student's interactions with their clients, as client welfare is of utmost concern.
 To this end, supervisors typically find themselves teaching, modeling, consulting, and perhaps co-counseling with the student.
 Supervision often shifts among the various aspects of student development, including the development of technical or clinical counseling skills (as appropriate to the site/client needs); learning more generally about human development, individual needs and challenges, and about how clients are a part of the social and family systems that surround them; learning about our higher education, and other institutions that work collaboratively and the process of providing college counseling; learning about appropriate professional behavior for counselors; and, finally, being engaged in continuing professional and personal development.

-We are currently accepting applications for internship placements for the academic year 2017-2018.
-To apply please send a cover letter, resume/CV, and three professional/academic references.
-Applications and questions about our program may be directed to Brian Ashley, MA at firstname.lastname@example.org.
+We are no longer accepting applications for internship placements for the academic year 2017-2018.
+Applications for future years and questions about our program may be directed to Brian Ashley, MA at firstname.lastname@example.org.